-T as loss of land for economic and agricultural services.
+al KPA: Cross Cutting

+National KPA: Cross Cutting

+Key Challenge Description

+Unsustainable development practices and human settlements The Municipality faces a challenge of reacting to urban sprawl, which, in turn, results in increased informal settlement, overcrowded schools, ill health, marked spatial disparities, higher cost of providing infrastructure and services, disturbed ecosystems and environmental resources, changes in air quality, change in aesthetics and urban form, as well as loss of land for economic and agricultural services.
 Our spatial policies and development have not have not helped in the reconstruction and integration processes.

-8. Negative impact of climate change Escalating greenhouse gas emissions contribute towards climate change and will ultimately impact on human health, food security, natural resources, sea level rise, land loss and coastal infrastructure.
+Negative impact of climate change Escalating greenhouse gas emissions contribute towards climate change and will ultimately impact on human health, food security, natural resources, sea level rise, land loss and coastal infrastructure.
 As such climate change runs the risk of undoing all of the development gains of the last one and a half decades, and climate change adaptation in all sectors will have to become one of the Municipality's top development priorities.

-9. High levels of crime High levels of crime have a negative impact on the municipality's quest to become an investment destination of choice.
+High levels of crime High levels of crime have a negative impact on the municipality's quest to become an investment destination of choice.
 Crime also affects social wellbeing of communities.
 Strategies for addressing crime including both reactive strategies to respond to crime and proactive strategies aimed at stopping crime before it happens are required.
-The response requires an integrated and multifaceted approach that includes working closely with the different stakeholders such as communities, National and Provincial Government, other stakeholders and private security firms in all Natio onal KPA: Financial Viability and l Management Nr.
+The response requires an integrated and multifaceted approach that includes working closely with the different stakeholders such as communities, National and Provincial Government, other stakeholders and private security firms in all areas of crime prevention.

+- N C legative impact of climate hange

+Nr.
 Key Challenge Description 10.
 Limited revenue sources and non-payment for services.
 The growing demand for services and limited revenue sources as well as non-payment for services affects the municipality's ability to provide services in line with its developmental mandate.
 The unresolved issue of rural areas not paying for rates remains a serious threat to sustainable revenue collection and extension of basic services to rural areas.
 The municipality should maintain favourable credit balance, enhanced rate base by supporting high density developments and identify new revenue streams.
-11. Unsustainable municipal demarcation practices and escalating cost of extending basic services to the newly Continuous re-determination of municipal boundaries creates a challenge for the municipality in terms of escalating cost of extending basic services to newly incorporated services.
-Furthermore, there is no clear syst tem of financial support by government for municipalities whose boundaries have been ı redemarcated to incorporate additional ward ds.
+11. Unsustainable municipal demarcation practices and escalating cost of extending basic services to the newly incorporated wards.
+Continuous re-determination of municipal boundaries creates a challenge for the municipality in terms of escalating cost of extending basic services to newly incorporated areas.
+In most instances incorporated areas do not pay municipal rates thus affecting the ability of the municipality to extend basic services.
+Furthermore, there is no clear system of financial support by government for municipalities whose boundaries have been re-demarcated to incorporate additional wards.